 The train was serviced before continuing on its slow northern trek.

 Amtrak has not said when the Coast Starlight will resume its planned trip to California.
 Trains between Portland and Eugene are suspended until Friday due to weather-related track closures.

-Passenger Carly Bigby, a teacher from Klamath Falls who’d been visiting Eugene, told Portland’s KOIN-TV on Tuesday morning that parents had run out of diapers, and a worker in the cafe improvised with napkins and safety pins.
+Passenger Carly Bigby, a teacher from Klamath Falls who had been visiting Eugene, told Portland’s KOIN-TV on Tuesday that parents had run out of diapers, and a worker in the cafe improvised with napkins and safety pins.